Skip to content

 With HiveMQ Data Hub, it has never been easier to ensure that the IoT data moving through the HiveMQ MQTT Platform is of the highest quality while still being delivered at the scale and performance customers have come to expect.
 Data Hub setup is quick and easy, and creating the first policy takes just a few minutes.
 See our policy cookbook for how to get started quickly and take a look at the docs for a more in-depth explanation of all of the features available.

-Mike Parisi is a Product Marketing Manager at HiveMQ.
+Mike Parisi was a Product Marketing Manager at HiveMQ who owned positioning for the core HiveMQ platform and HiveMQ Data Hub.
+Mike specializes in hosting training sessions and go-to-market plans for new products and features.
 He has extensive experience helping SaaS companies launch new high impact products and he revels in bringing together people and technology.